Tourist Places to Visit Near Agra Within 100 kms

 Food Halts

 One of my favorite parts of road trips near Agra is the food!
-On the highway toward Mathura, I always stop at a dhaba for fresh parathas with butter and masala chai.
+On the highway toward Mathura, I love to stop at a dhaba for fresh parathas with butter and masala chai.
 In Mathura itself, don’t miss the legendary peda (a sweet made of condensed milk).
 It’s the best souvenir to carry home.
 Vrindavan’s hot kachoris and Bharatpur’s spicy Rajasthani snacks like dal kachori or mirchi vada are worth every bite.

 Safety Tips